Bffwlan/ContainerLab-DHCP-br0/README.md

 This is a simple containerlab representing my home setup.
-Images were adjusted to Ububtu to keep the Container light A router & 3 host network setup with Br0 and DHCP
+Images were adjusted to Ububtu to keep the Container light.
+A router & 3 host network setup with Br0 and DHCP
     My proxmox server has a static IP which is also running this containerlab on an Ubuntu.Server VM

 ********